timotah/nvim-config/README.md

 # Things that must be done before using in work

-- [ ] learning a bit more about tmux, and the scrolling, maybe using vim motinos within it
+- [x] learning a bit more about tmux, and the scrolling, maybe using vim motions within it
 - [x] change definition operations off of telescope to native nvim
 - [x] learn to control mutliple windows in neovim at once
 - [x] angularls needs to have forceStrictTemplate enabled and somehow use vim.lsp.config or the angular.ls for it, do it in the angularls file, may just have to debug at the lsp level for the configuration change
 - [ ] configuring codecompanion with my copilot token
-- [ ] configuring inline copilot token suggestions
+- [x] configuring inline copilot token suggestions
 - [x] organize completion for snippets vs lsp stuff - just know what to type for your snippets
 - [x] allow for typescript to get js snippets
 - [ ] shortcut for all diagnostic errors, some sort of bottom error line
+- [ ] remove the virtual_lines, it is agressive
+- [ ] glyph icons for the statuses
 - [ ] some sort of fuzzy finder for in the terminal to cd into things, figuring out how to use fzf for that
 - [ ] finding a color scheme i actually like, may go back to original for now